tschm2/Thesis/README.md

 ## TO DO

+#### when reminder / compliance was set, chatbot is not initialized again
+- find where this happens in conversation.ts
+- call botservice.init()

 #### give chatbot knowledge about the Nahrungsmittelinteraktionen
 - read informations from `storage`
 - add to `generated.rive` file